This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 2. small and non-complex credit institutions, as well as captive insurance and reinsurance undertakings provided in each case that they are large undertakings or in-scope SMEs.

-In addition, from 2029 (in respect of FY 2028) reporting requirements apply to non-EU companies with over €150 million annual net turnover in the EU and either a large or in-scope SME subsidiary in the EU or a branch located in the EU with an annual net turnover of more than €40 million.
+The CSRD applies to non-EU companies with over €150 million annual net turnover in the EU and either a large or in-scope SME subsidiary in the EU or a branch located in the EU with an annual net turnover of more than €40 million.

 What is required?